The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 - `students` — a student exists independently; they have their own name, DOB, etc.
 - `teachers` — a teacher exists independently; they have their own name, etc.
 - `classes` — a class exists independently; it has a title and an assigned teacher
-- `enrollments` — the relationship between students and classes needs its own table (a student can be in many classes, a class can have many students — this is a many-to-many, which means a junction table)
+- `enrollments` — the relationship between students and classes needs its own table (a student can be in many classes, a class can have many students — this is a many-to-many, which means an association table)

 Without `enrollments`, the only alternative would be storing courses as a comma-separated list on the `students` table — a direct violation of atomicity.